erc7824/website/docs/quick_start/resize_channel.md

         return await signer.signMessage(messageBytes);
       };

-      // Create resize parameters
+      // Create resize parameters for a deposit operation
-      const resizeParams = [{
+      // Note: You can only use either allocate_amount OR resize_amount (not both) const resizeParams = [{
         channel_id: channelId,
-        participant_change: 0, // No change in participants
         funds_destination: address,
+        resize_amount: 50      // Deposit 50 tokens to this channel
       }];

       return await createResizeChannelMessage(messageSigner, resizeParams);